 See the MH Product Matrix for more information about MH Advantage and Standard MH Financing.

 As of February 1, 2023, Fannie Mae will require that, in the absence of three MH Advantage homes, appraisers must include a minimum of two site-built homes as comparable sales in their appraisals for MH Advantage.
 View the Selling Guide Announcement.

-*Loan Level Price Adjustments (LLPAs) are waived for first-time homebuyers that meet certain income requirements and Duty to Serve loans.
+*Loan Level Price Adjustments (LLPAs) are waived for homebuyers that meet certain income requirements and Duty to Serve loans.
 See the LLPA Matrix and Duty to Serve eligibility requirements for details.

 C-to-P for Manufactured Housing

 Manufactured homes are now eligible for Construction-to-Permanent financing.
 Find more details on the C-to-P Financing page or the MH Financing Matrix.

 Find additional resources, including training, fact sheets, MH Advantage Specs, and other resources.